csphere/ffxiv-firmament-teamcraft-guide/README.md

 <br>

-# Putting it all together: 1-80
+# Putting it All Together: 1-80

-## 1. Get all your tools for levels 1-50
+## 1. Purchase All Your Tools for Levels 1-50

 Visit a Fieldcraft Supplier vendors and buy all your Primary and Secondary tools for one particular class.
 There will be a vendor section for each chunk of 10~ levels up to 49.